TykTechnologies/tyk-demo/developer-guide.md

 This file will be used as a parameter, alongside the base deployment's `deployments/tyk/docker-compose.yml`.
 This means that it only needs to contain services beyond those in the base deployment i.e. you do not need to specify a Dashboard, Gateway pump etc, as these are already in the base deployment.

+## Docker environment variables

+If the deployment makes use of Docker environment variables which would have adverse effects on the system if set incorrectly, use the `up.sh` script to verify the values and correct them as needed.

+The `scripts/common.sh` provides the `set_docker_environment_value` function to set Docker environment variables to desired values.
+Check the `up.sh` script for implementations for the `tracing` and `instrumentation` deployments.

 ## Bootstrap Script

 The bootstrapping process prepares the deployment for use, so that they can immediately be demonstrated.

 When creating the bootstrap for a deployment, follow these conventions:

-* At the start of the bootstrap process:
+* At the start of the bootstrap script:
   * Reference the `scripts/common.sh` script, as this contains useful bootstrap functions e.g. `source scripts/common.sh`
   * Set the `deployment` variable, as this is used in the `common.sh` bootstrap functions e.g. `deployment="My Deployment Name"`
   * Call the `log_start_deployment` function, to log the start of the deployment